sourcehut-mirrors/drewdevault.com/content/blog/2024-09-25-Neurodivergence-and-accountability-in-free-software.md

 encompasses a wide variety of human experiences, including autism, ADHD, personality disorders, bipolar disorder, and others.
-The particular claims I've heard about Stallman suggest that he is "obviously" autistic, or has [Asperger syndrome][1].
-The allegation of ableism in my criticisms of Stallman are rooted in this presumption of neurodivergence in Stallman: the argument goes that I am putting his awkwardness on display and mocking him for it, that calling for the expulsion of someone on the basis of being awkward is ableist, and that this has a chilling effect on our community, which is generally thought to have a high incidence of neurodivergence.
+The particular claims I've heard about Stallman suggest that he is "obviously" autistic, or has [Asperger syndrome][1].[^aspberger] The allegation of ableism in my criticisms of Stallman are rooted in this presumption of neurodivergence in Stallman: the argument goes that I am putting his awkwardness on display and mocking him for it, that calling for the expulsion of someone on the basis of being awkward is ableist, and that this has a chilling effect on our community, which is generally thought to have a high incidence of neurodivergence.
 I will respond to this defense of Stallman today.

+[^aspberger]: It is worth mentioning that Aspberger's syndrome is a
+    now-discredited diagnosis which has been deprecated in favor of a broader understanding of autism.
+Hans Aspberger was a Nazi eugenicist who referred children he diagnosed to Am Spiegelgrund clinic, where hundreds of children were murdered by Nazi Germany during World War II.

 [1]: https://en.wikipedia.org/wiki/Asperger_syndrome